nus-cs2113-AY2425S1/tp/docs/team/toby-yu.md

 ### SortCommand Class
 The `SortCommand` class allows users to sort the list of internships based on specific criteria such as role, or skills alphabetically and duration, deadline.
 Here's an excerpt of the sequence diagram for the `SortCommand`

+### Value Proposition
+The value proposition parts shows the problem we solve in this project

+### User Stories
+Mention the situation and reason why user need such functions or design.